Calheta Taxi

 Which is the easiest levada walk in Madeira?

-Balcões (PR11) at Ribeiro Frio is the easiest.
-It is 3 km return on a flat, paved path with no steps or exposed sections, ending at a viewpoint over the central valleys.
-It takes about 1.5 hours and is suitable for children and older walkers.
+Balcões (PR11) at Ribeiro Frio is rated easy by the official tourism guide.
+It is 3 km return and takes about 1.5 hours, ending at a viewpoint over the central valleys.
+Check current access and decide suitability for your group before starting.

 Are levada walks safe?